chandrasai-Durgapu/Heart-Disease-Prediction-Machine-Learning/README.md

-# ❤️ Heart Disease Prediction: Full-Stack ML Application
+# ❤️ Heart Disease Prediction: A complete project with Full-Stack Machine-Learning Application

 This project implements a complete Machine Learning (ML) pipeline—from data ingestion to deployment—to predict the likelihood of heart disease in patients based on clinical features.

 The application is deployed using a **FastAPI** backend for serving predictions and a **Streamlit** frontend for a user-friendly interface.
+It includes MLflow and etc...

 ## 🚀 Key Features